Mon - Sun: 24 hours.

 Am I Eligible To Make A School Accident Claim?

-• The school breached their legal duty of care; and as a result
+• The school breached their legal duty of care; and

 Importantly, it would be impossible for a school to be completely free from any risks.
 However, they do need to take steps to prevent accidents and injuries at school where possible.
 This can be achieved by performing regular risk assessments.
 Something else that’s worth noting is that children can be less aware of risks than adults might be in the same situation.
-Therefore, the law requires schools to implement stronger health and safety procedures to help keep children as safe as possible.
+Therefore, the law expects schools to implement stronger health and safety procedures to help keep children as safe as possible.

 Common Causes Of School Accident Claims